 Provides comprehensive information on every licensed physician in the United States.

 Further Medical Questions?

-Explore Healthnet resources online.
-Healthnet was established to provide consumer health information to Connecticut residents.
+Explore the Consumer Health Resources subject guide which provides consumer health information to Connecticut residents.
 The Health Center Library is open to the public for medical research and assistance.
 You may visit the Library and do your own research or call to have medical information professionals research a medical topic for you and mail you the results.